edulazaro/messenger-laravel-vue-tailwind/README.md

 Simple messaging App

 Clone the repositoty
-Run the command command: composer install
+Run the command: composer install
 Run the command: nom install
 Rename the .env.example to .env file and configure the database